VaskoBoshkov/hello-world/README.md

 This is a **Proof-of-Concept (PoC)** for migrating the `hello-world` app from **AWS ECS** to **Kubernetes** (AWS EKS or K8s/Minikube on-prem).
 It demonstrates architecture, pipelines, and migration patterns—**not a turnkey solution**.
-This PoC serves as a high-level abstract reference designed for experienced engineers; it shows concepts and workflows that require adaptation to your specific environment, infrastructure, and organizational requirements.
+This PoC shows concepts and workflows that require adaptation to your specific environment, infrastructure, and organizational requirements.
 Do not expect this to deploy out-of-the-box in production without customization and rigorous validation.

 ---